SreehariG73/BugSWE-frontend/README.md

 ## Here comes our Solution

 We are developing a Data Warehouse containing all resumes submitted by job seekers.
 Recruiters will have the ability to access potential candidates through various filters such as skills, job roles, location, and experience.
 Additionally, we will provide insights into our data pool, allowing recruiters to adjust their filters accordingly.
-Due to time constraints for the hackathon, we have developed a proof of concept using Angular JS, HTML, and CSS for the frontend, communicating with our Java Spring Boot backend.
+Due to time constraints for the hackathon, we have developed a proof of concept using Angular, HTML, and CSS for the frontend, communicating with our Java Spring Boot backend.
 Our data is securely stored in PostgreSQL.
 We have many features planned, including pre-screening of job seeker data and ranking potential candidates to streamline the recruitment process.

 ## References